Hundred Years' War, 1337–1360: (1337–1341)

 The confiscation of Gascony by Philip VI precipitated the war in 1337.
 In response, Edward's strategy was for the English in Gascony to hold their position while his army would invade France from the north.
 The English forces would be supplemented by a grand alliance of continental supporters whom he promised payment of over £200,000, valued at £65,000,000 in 2018.
 To pay for the war Edward had to raise large amounts of money for his own forces and also his allies on the continent.
-It was unlikely that the English parliament could raise the requisite sums quickly, so, in the summer of 1337, a plan was developed to make virtually all of the nation's wool stock available to help finance the war.
-30,000 sacks would be sold by the English merchants, and the sum (estimated at £200,000) would be lent to Edward.
+It was unlikely that the English parliament would grant the requisite sums quickly, so, in the summer of 1337, William de la Pole developed a plan to make virtually all of the nation's wool stock available to help finance the war, 30,000 sacks would be sold by the English merchants, and the sum (estimated at £200,000) would be lent to Edward.
 To pay the fees promised to his allies, Edward was also forced to borrow heavily from the great banking houses of Bardi and Peruzzi.
-Late in 1338, when he had exhausted the funds from the banking houses, William de la Pole, a wealthy merchant, came to the king's rescue by advancing him £110,000.
-Much of the money that William de la Pole lent the king was raised from other English merchants.
+Late in 1338, when he had exhausted the funds from the banking houses, William de la Pole, came again to the king's rescue by advancing him £110,000.
+Much of the money that de la Pole lent was raised from other English merchants.
 Edward also borrowed money from merchants in the Low Countries, who charged extortionate rates of interest and demanded more solid guarantees of repayment.
 In 1340 the Earls of Derby and Northampton were held as surety for the repayment of loans.
 In the summer of 1339, Edward had asked the Commons for a grant of £300,000.
 In early 1340 they offered the grant in return for concessions from the king.
 Edward, delayed by his money-raising efforts, was temporarily unable to proceed with his invasion plans.

 Meanwhile, the delay in invasion meant that the French government could use its resources elsewhere.
 In December 1338, Gascony was invaded by the French, who took Saint-Macaire and Blaye.
-The Englishman charged with the defense of Gascony was the seneschal of Gascony, one Oliver Ingham, who had been in and out of favour with Edward III and his father Edward II.
+The Englishman charged with the defense of Gascony was the seneschal of Gascony, Oliver Ingham, who had been in and out of favour with Edward III and his father Edward II.
 He had proved himself to be an able soldier being a "remarkable improviser".
-As the English strategy was to invade France from the north Ingham received neither troops nor funds from England, but had to rely entirely on local resources.
+As the English strategy was to invade France from the north, Ingham received neither troops nor funds from England, but had to rely entirely on local resources.
 These were very scarce, so ultimately his strategy was for the English to wall themselves up in their castles and hold on as best they could.
 He was able to persuade the lord of Albret to switch sides from the French in 1339 and with his help conduct a raid into French territory.